 If you knew that Hulu’s streaming service was more cloud-efficient than Netflix’s, would you watch more Hulu?
 Maybe you should.

-If Compass’s carbon footprint was smaller than Sotheby’s, would you pick Compass as your realtor?
+If Zoom’s carbon footprint was smaller than WebEx’s, would you host all of your meetings on Zoom?
 Perhaps that should be a consideration.

 As an architect or engineer building a SaaS product, would you use a different cloud service, or design your software differently, if it meant lowering your carbon footprint without affecting performance, scalability, or reliability?
 I bet you would—given the option.